ShubhamBharde/Namste-React/README.md

   - it find difference between new virtual dom & old virtual dom & actual update DOM on every render cycle.

-- React Reconciliation / React Fiber
+- React Reconciliation Algorithm / React Fiber

-  - Reconcillation :- whenever something changes on ui this is known as Reconsillation.
+  - Reconciliation :- whenever something changes on ui this is known as Reconsillation.

   - React Fiber :-
     - it is Re-Implementation of React core algorithm.